Back to Neural ODEs Hub

 ResNet MLP 364,236 6.1 KB

-This is precisely the problem the adjoint method solves.
-By treating the backward pass as another ODE (solved in reverse time), the adjoint method reduces activation memory from $O(N)$ to $O(1)$ in the number of solver steps, at the cost of recomputing the forward trajectory.
+This is the problem the adjoint method addresses.
+Treating the backward pass as another ODE (solved in reverse time) cuts activation memory from $O(N)$ to $O(1)$ in solver steps, at the cost of recomputing the forward trajectory.

 Connections to Other Architectures